jamie-forschmiedt/permutations/index.md

 The total number of fixed point in σ, where π(i) = σ(i), has a limiting Poisson(1) distribution.

 ###   Kendall's tau
-Consider the identity permutation π = (1, 2, 3, 4, 5, 6) and the permutation σ = (4, 1, 2, 5, 3, 6).
-The final test statistic we will compute is the number of inversions in σ compared to the identity permutation, or the number of pairs (i, j) where i < j and the number in the ith position is greater than the number in the jth position in σ.
+Again, π = (1, 2, 3, 4, 5, 6) and σ = (4, 1, 2, 5, 3, 6).
+The final test statistic we will compute is the number of inversions in σ compared to π, or the number of pairs (i, j) where i < j and the number in the ith position is greater than the number in the jth position in σ.

 What does this look like concretely?
 Note that in a set of n elements, there are <img src="https://render.githubusercontent.com/render/math?math={n \choose 2}"> pairs of elements, so in our example, where n = 6, there are <img src="https://render.githubusercontent.com/render/math?math={6 \choose 2}"> = 15 pairs.
 How many of these are inversions?